Department of Finance

 The Mays Business School Department of Finance enjoys a national reputation for the quality of its academic programs and faculty.
 We are proud to say that we were ranked 4th public program (5th overall) by The Wall Street Journal Top 25 Recruiter Picks (2010).

-The Department of Finance offers five distinct programs of study:
+The Department of Finance offers four distinct programs of study:

 - The Bachelor of Business Administration in Finance program provides undergraduate students with the fundamentals in the areas of corporate finance, investments, markets, and institutions.